- On the Farm

 - Our Story

-In 2022, the BCEMB is conducting its New Producer Program Draw which may result in the selection of up to two applicants by random draw from the pool of qualifying applications.
+In 2023, the BCEMB is conducting a New Producer Program Draw which may result in the selection of up to three applicants by random draw from the pool of qualifying applications.

 An Active Small Lot Permit Holder is a Small Lot Permit Holder who has housed hens and sold their resulting production for the majority of the 365 days preceding the 2022 New Producer Program application deadline.
 To learn more about the program, please see the links below.